 Despite the urgent climate crisis, fossil fuel companies and their financiers are still supporting new projects to extract, transport, and burn coal, oil, and gas.
 These projects don’t just threaten the communities in their path: they also lock us into fossil fuels for decades to come at exactly the time we need to stop.
 When you’re in a hole, stop digging!

 The fossil fuel industry is global – but luckily resistance is too.
-Here are 7 of the fights going on right now to keep it in the ground, and how you can help.
+Here are 7 of the fights going on right now to keep it in the ground, and how you can help them.

 Since then, more than 200 arrests have taken place at the pipeline terminal facility on Burnaby Mountain, with Indigenous activists, students, grandparents, and many others — including 2 sitting members of parliament, standing up to protect the land, water and climate from Kinder Morgan.